-\paragraph{Related work: aggregated tests.} Kernel selection (or kernel bandwidth selection) is a fundamental problem in nonparametric hypothesis testing because it has a major influence on test power.
+\textbf{Related work: aggregated tests.} Kernel selection (or kernel bandwidth selection) is a fundamental problem in nonparametric hypothesis testing as this choice has a major influence on test power.
 Motivated by this problem, non-asymptotic aggregated tests, which combine tests with different kernel bandwidths, have been proposed for the two-sample \citep{fromont2012kernels,fromont2013two,kim2020minimax,schrab2021mmd}, independence \citep{albert2019adaptive,kim2020minimax}, and goodness-of-fit \citep{schrab2022ksd} testing frameworks. \citet{li2019optimality} and \citet{balasubramanian2021optimality} construct similar aggregated tests for these three problems, with the difference that they work in the asymptotic regime.
-All the mentioned works study aggregated tests in terms of uniform separation rates and minimax rates of testing \citep{ingster1987minimax,ingster1999asymptotically,ingster1993asymptotically,ingster1993minimax,baraud2002non,tolstikhin2016minimax}.
+All the mentioned works study aggregated tests in terms of uniform separation rates \citep{baraud2002non}.
 Those rates depend on the sample size and satisfy the following property: if the $L^2$-norm difference between the densities is greater than the uniform separation rate, then the test is guaranteed to have high power.
-All aggregated kernel-based tests in the existing literature have been studied using estimators which are $U$-statistics \citep{hoeffding1992class} with tests running in quadratic time.
+All aggregated kernel-based tests in the existing literature have been studied using $U$-statistic estimators \citep{hoeffding1992class} with tests running in quadratic time.